Lake Worth Beach, Florida: Economy

 The city has an estimated labor force of 19,978 people as of 2019, though 10,357 people age 16 or older were not in the labor force.
 Lake Worth Beach had a non-seasonally adjusted unemployment rate of 4.2% in September 2021.
 The largest companies in the city by number of employees include 1,148 employees at Palm Beach State College, 307 employees with the city government, 269 employees at Lake Worth Community High School, 213 employees at American Medical Assistance, 150 employees at Highland Elementary School, 148 employees at Publix, 136 employees at Barton Elementary School, 122 employees at Supermercados El Bodegon, 94 employees at North Grade Elementary School, and 74 employees at Lake Worth Middle School.
 However, as of 2019, only 6.9% of jobs in Lake Worth Beach were held by city residents, with the most common other residencies being West Palm Beach (12.4%), Boca Raton (5.3%), Palm Springs (4.9%), Boynton Beach (4.8%), and Delray Beach (3.7%).
 The most common professions among the city's labor force are professional, scientific, management, administrative, and waste management services (20.9%); construction (13.2%); educational services, health care, and social assistance (14.0%); arts, entertainment, and recreation, and accommodation and food services (12.5%); and retail (10.5%).

 The Lake Worth Beach CRA, established in 1989, seeks to redevelop private and public properties for the sake of community and economic growth.
 Since 2001, the CRA area has included the entirety of Dixie Highway and areas in the vicinity of 6th Avenue South and 10th Avenue North.
 The downtown area also saw a resurgence in the late 1990s, with many art galleries, sidewalk cafés, and night clubs lining its streets.
 LULA Lake Worth Arts lists many of these downtown businesses on its Dynamic Walker's Map.

-The Gulf Stream Hotel, which has been closed to the public since 2005, has been proposed for renovation in order to reopen it, which voters strongly approved by a margin of 81.82% - 18.18% in March 2020.
+The Gulf Stream Hotel, which has been closed to the public since 2005, has been proposed for renovation to reopen it, which voters strongly approved by a margin of 81.82% - 18.18% in March 2020.
 In June of the following year, the city commission approved a proposal to renovate the hotel and construct a new hotel nearby.
 Restoration St. Louis agreed to spend at least $100 million on both projects, while the city agreed to fund infrastructure improvements around the hotel, with expenditures ranging from $1 million to possibly up to $3.6 million.